ninimax/data-cleaning-transformation/README.md

   Good to keep that in mind.
 - Calculation of maintenance cost per kilometer is prerequisite with high data quality., see comment in that function for details.
+- I count full duplications, e.g., [1,1,2,3,3] will give a count of duplications 4
-- The command "pytest" did not work for automatically detection of all test cases and therefore I use command "python -m unittest discover -s [path]" instead
+- The command "pytest" did not work for automatically detection of all test cases, and therefore I use command "python -m unittest discover -s [path]" instead